Massive-Wiki/massive-wiki/README.md

 Any GitHub member can "fork" the repo (make a copy of the repo into their account), make edits, and then make a pull request for the primary repo maintainers to consider.

 Alternatively, you can ask to be a member of the repo, and then you will have privileges to make edits directly in the repo.
-Contact [Peter Kaminski](mailto:kaminski@istori.com) to ask to be a member of the MaSVR repo.
+Contact [Peter Kaminski](mailto:kaminski@istori.com) to ask to be a member of the MaSVF repo.

 Being a member of the repo will make editing easier.